kubamarek01/kubamarek01/README.md

 # About me
 ```
-👋 Hi, my name is Jakub, I'm 20 years old and from Poland
+Hi, my name is Jakub, and I'm from Poland